No one knows the full damage caused by fake real estate agents and offers of fake real estate since no international agency compiles statistics.

 Around the world, courts hear similar cases on a regular basis.
 Nonetheless, no one knows the full scope of offers of fake real estate since no one single agency is charged with the responsibility to compile statistics.
 Moreover, victims may be too embarrassed to report their experiences anyway.

-Based on cases reported in the press, overseas property scams plague Belize, Bulgaria, Cape Verde, Estonia, and the Indian state of Goa, among other locations.
+Based on cases reported in the press, overseas property scams plague Belize, Bulgaria, Cape Verde, Estonia, the Indian state of Goa, and, increasingly, the Mexican state of Yucatán, among other locations.

 Warning from the FBI